Xeon Phi: Knights Hill

 Knights Hill was the codename for the third-generation MIC architecture, for which Intel announced the first details at SC14.
 It was to be manufactured in a 10 nm process.

 Knights Hill was expected to be used in the United States Department of Energy Aurora supercomputer, to be deployed at Argonne National Laboratory.
 However, Aurora was delayed in favor of using an "advanced architecture" with a focus on machine learning.

 In 2017, Intel announced that Knights Hill had been canceled in favor of another architecture built from the ground up to enable Exascale computing in the future.
-This new architecture is now expected for 2020–2021.
+This new architecture was expected for 2020–2021; however, this was also cancelled due to the discontinuation of the Xeon Phi.